eschultzphd/RootMeasurement/README.md

 Angle (B):                      Angle from start point to end point Horizontal growth index (HGI):  How far horizontally the root grows

+Also, I had a request for root tip angle to be included, so I wrote a separate script (AutoRun_Tips_Proto) that also calculates the angle from the 5th-from-the-last point to the final point in each trace.
+Fifth-from-the-last point may not be the right distance, so please use with caution, and let me know your comments.

 Thank you for using the RootMeasurement R scripts, in conjunction with JFilament and ImageJ.